junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 > Both Dean/Cas more aching/pining, they turn to focus on bring Metatron/Crowley down
 >
-> Mean time, Crowley is torturing Kevin and other prophets.
+> Mean time, Crowley is torturing Kevin terribly mercilessly and recaptures the rest of the prophets.
 Without Metatron's help, Kevin isn't saved.
 >
-> Crowley kills Kevin and all the next-in-line hostage prophets he can find because none of them cooperate, but the demons eventually find the other half demon tablet, so now he has the full demon tablet.
+> Crowley kills Kevin and all the next-in-line hostage prophets he can find because none of them cooperate.
+He sends out demons to look for the other half demon tablet, and is very close to get it (demons already find it, just need to dig it out to give him), which makes him about to be in possession of both angel tablet and demon tablet, which makes Metatron start to concern.
 >
-> Metatron believes Crowley becomes a threat, seeks out angel tablet (find it's in Naomi's), starting Heaven trials/that casting spell to lock Heaven up for his own safety (so Naomi will be cast out too, Metatron can get the tablet) to prevent Crowley to come (kill Nephilim, get Cubit's bow/arrow), but realizes he'll need Cas's grace to complete the spell, so he really needs the curse to work quickly.
+> Metatron believes Crowley becomes a threat, seeks out angel tablet, steals it from Crowley (he can wipe off the angel protection sigils as his scribe's power), starting Heaven trials/that casting spell to lock Heaven up for his own safety to prevent Crowley to come.
+He starts the first two steps by himself (kill Nephilim, get Cubit's bow/arrow), but realizes he'll need Cas's grace to complete the spell (grace of the angel who falls for human), so he really needs the curse to work quickly.
 >
-> Metatron is annoyed by Dean/Cas's slow pace, pushes them, drowns Dean, forcing Cas to make the move.
-Cas is forced to make choice, he chooses to kiss Dean under water to help him breathe to save him.
+> Metatron has been watching Dean/Cas's progress (similar to canon Chuck storyline as a writer enjoying the story), is annoyed by Dean/Cas's slow pace, decides to push them farther, so he drowns Dean, forcing Cas to make the move.
+Cas is forced to make the choice, he chooses to kiss Dean under water to help him breathe to save him.
 The curse is triggered, Cas loses his power to Metatron, becomes human.
+(One Visual element from here)
 >
-> Dean wakes up, more guilty and furious, "What have you done", finds Cas human now, blames himself to cause Cas to be human, distancing himself from Cas even more.
+> Dean wakes up, more guilty and furious, yells at Cas "What have you done", finds Cas human now, blames himself to cause Cas to be human, distancing himself from Cas even more.
 Cas is more hurt, believing Dean is offended by the kiss and doesn't think he's useful now that he's human, tries to prove himself to Dean.

 ### Act 1